AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-install-the-mobile-sdk.md

    ![Copy the Swift import statements to your clipboard](images/ios/swift/mobile-launch-install-copyImports.png)

-1. In XCode, paste these import statements into the AppDelegate file after the import for the `UIKit`
+1. In XCode, paste these import statements into the `AppDelegate.swift` file after the import for the `UIKit`

    ![Paste the Swift import statements into your AppDelegate file](images/ios/swift/mobile-launch-install-pasteImports.png)